Smoothieware/Smoothie-video-tutorials/021-planning-and-motion-config/synopsis.md

 * How to tune junction deviation
 * What is the difference between axis and actuator maximum speeds
 * How to tune maximum speeds
+* If your machine is loosing steps, reduce acceleration, junction deviation and max speeds

 ## Links